 - Location (e.g., city, region, province, state, country, postal code)

 - Remote work opportunities that can be completed from any location (try searching for the keyword "remote")

 - Use this feature to search using detailed criteria and/or multiple criteria at once

 - In the “Keyword” search box - do not put a comma between multiple keywords

 - In the “Region” search box - use a comma, but no spaces, between multiple regions

-- In the “Targeted Degrees and Disciplines” section, you can search using thematic clusters or academic clusters.
-There are two types of advertising clusters for employers to choose from:
+- In the “Targeted Degrees and Disciplines” section, you can search using clusters.
+To learn more about clusters, visit the clusters webpage.

 Save your search